mahdiJ2001/mahdiJ2001/README.md

 ## How I Add Value

 I have developed several **full-stack projects** using **Spring Boot** for the backend and **Angular/Next.js** for the frontend.
 I am capable of **dockerizing** these applications and managing the entire process from **design to dockerization** of the solution.
-My expertise allows me to deliver end-to-end solutions for complex projects.
+My experience allows me to deliver end-to-end solutions for complex projects.

 I am highly adaptable and have no issues learning new technologies.
 I constantly strive to step out of my comfort zone and take on new challenges.
 Whether it’s doing **business research** for a project or quickly learning and applying new technologies, I am committed to continuous growth and improving my skill set.
 I pride myself on being able to **learn rapidly** and effectively integrate newly learned technologies into my work.